VMF(AW)-114: Post-war years

 Following the war, VMF-114 escaped the post-war drawdown of forces and were transferred to Marine Corps Air Station Cherry Point in February 1946.
+On 16 April 1946, 24 planes from VMF-114 departed Naval Station Norfolk, Virginia, onboard the USS Salerno Bay sailing for the Caribbean Sea.
+During this short deployment the squadron provided close air support during the simulated amphibious landings conducted by the 1st Marine Brigade at Culebra, Puerto Rico.
 In August 1947, the squadron was redesignated Marine Night Fighter Squadron 114 (VMF(N)-114) after they were reequipped with the nightfighter version of the F4U Corsair.
-Within a few years, the squadron transitioned to the F2H Banshee and on June 1, 1953 they were again redesignated VMF-114.
-On January 7, 1953, the squadron deployed to the Mediterranean Sea as part of Carrier Air Wing 10 (CVG-10) on board the USS Tarawa (CVA-40).
-They returned from this deployment on July 3, 1953.
+Within a few years, the squadron transitioned to the F2H Banshee and on 1 June 1953, they were again redesignated VMF-114.
+On 7 January 1953, the squadron deployed to the Mediterranean Sea as part of Carrier Air Group 10 (CVG-10) on board the USS Tarawa (CVA-40).
+They returned from this deployment on 3 July 1953.

-The squadron transitioned to the F9F-8 Cougar, in 1955, and then to the F4D Skyray, on May 1, 1957.
+The squadron transitioned to the F9F-8 Cougar, in 1955, and then to the F4D Skyray, on 1 May 1957.
 The squadron was redesignated a Fixed-Wing Marine All Weather Fighter Squadron, (VMF(AW)-114) at that time.
-From February 13, 1959 – September 1, 1959, the squadron was deployed as part of Carrier Air Wing 1 (CVG-1) on board the USS Franklin D. Roosevelt (CVA-42) for a cruise in the Mediterranean.
+From 13 February 1959 – 1 September 1959, the squadron was deployed as part of Carrier Air Group 1 (CVG-1) on board the USS Franklin D. Roosevelt (CVA-42) for a cruise in the Mediterranean.
 The squadron lost two pilots on this tour.
-Major Robert W. Minick was killed in a landing accident aboard the carrier, on January 15, 1959.
+Major Robert W. Minick was killed in a landing accident aboard the carrier, on 15 January 1959.
 1Lt.
-William Denima died on July 24, 1959, when he inadvertently shut off his engine and impacted the ocean surface while attempting an airstart.
+William Denima died on 24 July 1959, when he inadvertently shut off his engine and impacted the ocean surface while attempting an airstart.
 Upon their return they went back to the normal deployment rotation, including a stint at Naval Air Station Roosevelt Roads.
-In January 1961, the squadron was transferred to Naval Air Facility Atsugi, Japan where they served until the squadron was deactivated on July 1, 1963;
+In January 1961, the squadron was transferred to Naval Air Facility Atsugi, Japan, where they served until the squadron was decommissioned on 1 July 1963.